technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 6 - Summarize a report in the Copilot pane.md

-# Summarize a report in the Copilot pane
+# Lab 6 - Summarize a report in the Copilot pane

 **Objective** - In this Lab, You will know how to Summarize a report in the Copilot pane